-The Head of Care has worked with children and young people for over 20 years, both in Scotland and England.
+The Head of Care has worked with children and children for over 20 years, both in Scotland and England.
 The majority of the experience gained has been in working with children who have social, emotional, mental health and behavioural difficulties, as well as autism/attachment(s)/trauma, and abuse (including physical/sexual/emotional).
 She has worked for NLCS since July 2010, starting as a Care Worker and progressing via Team Leader and onto House Manager, being in the House Manager position for 7 years before progressing again to Head of Care.
-In-terms of qualifications she holds a HNC in Health & Social Care, SVQ 3 in Health & Social Care and Diploma 5 in Leadership for Health and Social Care and Children and Young People's Services.
+In-terms of qualifications she holds a HNC in Health & Social Care, SVQ 3 in Health & Social Care and Diploma 5 in Leadership for Health and Social Care and Children and Children's Services.

-Warwick House staffing comprises of the following: 8 full-time residential care staff (when to full capacity).
-The care staff are divided into 2 smaller working teams which are carefully balanced with age, gender and experience, these 2 teams are supported by experienced Team Leaders (when full to capacity), who have their NVQ/Diploma level 3, and have several years' residential care experience, although at this time there is 1 very experienced Team Leader/Deputy Manager and the other Team Leader post is recently vacant.
-The Team Leaders are supported by the Registered Manager.
-Warwick House has 2 waking watch staff who's working hours are 9.30pm-8am.
+Morton Lea staffing currently comprises of the following: 1 waking watch staff who's working hours are 9.30pm-8am (2 when to full capacity), 6 full-time residential care staff (8 when to full capacity).
+The staffing ratio is 1 staff to 2 children, however when staffed to 8 care staff this provides 1:1 staffing ratio to children.
+The care staff are divided into 2 teams which are carefully balanced with age, gender and experience, these 2 teams are supported by experienced Team Leaders/Deputy Manager, who have their NVQ/Diploma level 3, and have several year's residential care experience, both working towards there Diploma Level 5 qualification.
+The Team Leaders/Deputy are supported by the Registered Manager (currently acting manager).

 During the night there is a minimum of 2 staff on duty overnight.
 This may consist of 2 staff on sleep-in duties or 1 staff on sleep-in duties and 1 waking watch staff member.
-Having either 2 sleep-in staff or 1 sleep-in staff and 1 waking watch is assessed on the composition and number of children in placement.
+Having either 2 sleep-in staff or 1 sleep-in staff and 1 waking watch is assessed on the composition and number of children in placement